Back to Blog

 FitComrade is ideal for:

-• Coaches who want a modern, polished interface with drag-and-drop speed
+• Coaches who want a modern, polished interface with a fast workflow

-• Those who need multi-category support (fitness, yoga, nutrition, habits, mobility, mindfulness)
+• Those who need multi-category support (fitness, yoga, nutrition, habits)

-• Coaches who want client gamification with streaks, ratings, and progress badges
+• Coaches who want client gamification with streaks, ratings, and visual progress

 • Those who value detailed tracking with task-level logging and day ratings